wowpanda/esx_pnotify_outlawalert/README.md

 This is esx_outlawalert, but it uses pNotify for notifications.
-A lot of people have been requesting this on the FiveM forums, and I wanted for my new server.
+A lot of people have been requesting this on the FiveM forums, and I wanted to make it for my new server.
 Have fun with it.
 All credits go to original creators of esx_outlawalert/esx_jb_outlawalert.